huzaifa1993/landing-page/README.md

 # landing-page<br>
-<h6>why our website:<br></h6>
+why our website:<br>

-Do you want to code but you don't how to start your journey,<br> our amazing website will be your personal guide toward professionality in this field. <br>
+<h6>Do you want to code but you don't how to start your journey,<br>
+our amazing website will be your personal guide toward professionality in this field. <br>
-we provide a smooth way to understand and write your first code confidently.
+we provide a smooth way to understand and write your first code confidently. </h6>

-<h6>theme:</h6>
+theme:
-I used the  inspector and div console to extract the asset  (colours, spacing, fonts..) from the website.
+<h6>I used the  inspector and div console to extract the asset  (colours, spacing, fonts..) from the website.

 -font family:
  sans-serif